 Bootcamp Staff/Founder Profiles

-- The Breaking into Startups podcast interviewed Michael Jay Walker, who is the chief academic officer and campus director of Dev Bootcamp.
+- The Breaking into Startups podcast interviewed Michael Jay Walker, who is the former chief academic officer and campus director of Dev Bootcamp.
 He talks about how he quit his as a CMO at age 50 to learn to code.
 Tech Crunch also covered this.

 - Confluence Cast podcast interviewed Tech Elevator CEO Anthony Hughes about the program, how employers see Tech Elevator grads as equivalent to CS grads, and why Columbus is a good market for them.

 How Bootcamps Impact Diversity in Tech

 - A new Howard University campus is opening at Google’s Mountain View headquarters as part of an initiative to encourage black and Latinx students to consider coding as a career.
 The campus will offer a 12-week program to Howard juniors and seniors who are majoring in CS.
 The program will be taught by Google engineers and Howard faculty staff and cover the latest advancements in technology